Best Overall Sustainable Dresses: TAMGA Designs

 Founded by Alejandro Porras Martorell in 2015, Alohas’s model of on-demand, local manufacturing is revolutionary in terms of sustainability.

-The company encourages its customers to donate to causes like native forest regeneration and international renewable energy projects at online checkout, and encourages mindful, non-impulsive shopping.
+The company encourages its customers to donate to causes like native forest regeneration and international renewable energy projects at online checkout and encourages mindful, non-impulsive shopping.
 Alohas dresses are sleek with an understated playfulness, making them the ultimate eco-friendly party outfit.

 If you want to erase your entire eco footprint, use an online calculator to figure it up, then partner with one of the best carbon offset programs to purchase a tree planting offset to go completely carbon neutral.